 Allegation/concerns that do not meet the harms threshold are referred to as ‘low-level concerns”.
 A low-level concern does not mean it is insignificant, rather that the behaviour towards the child does not meet the harm threshold as outlined above.

-A low- level concern is any concern, no matter how small, that an adult working in or on behalf of the school/college may have acted in a way that is:
+A low- level concern is any concern, no matter how small, that an adult working in or on behalf of the school may have acted in a way that is:

 Inconsistent with the staff behaviour (code of conduct) policy, including inappropriate conduct outside of work, or